Trends in Asset Management Marketing: What to Expect in 2016

 You know that guy who always has something interesting to share and teaches you something new in each conversation?
 The guy that always seems to have a pulse on what’s currently going on in the industry?
 Andrew Corn, CEO of E5A Integrated Marketing, is “that guy” for me.

-As a former portfolio manager and fintech business owner who now runs a successful investment marketing firm, he’s intimately plugged-in to what’s going on at the intersection of investing, marketing, and technology.
+Andrew is a former portfolio manager and fintech business owner who now runs a successful investment marketing firm.
+He’s intimately plugged-in to what’s going on at the intersection of investing, marketing, and technology.
 When I started to write an article on the upcoming trends, he was the first person I wanted to talk to.
 With his permission, I’m sharing the highlights of our discussion regarding his thoughts on this year’s trends and challenges in asset management marketing.

-ET: What do you think are the biggest trends or challenges that asset management marketers will face this year?
+ET: What do you think are the biggest trends or challenges that asset management marketing will face this year?

 Transparency means sharing lots of information — research, data, analysis, your outlook, etcetera.
 Asset managers need to do everything they can to gain trust.
 With the current volatility we’re experiencing in the markets, investors want to be reassured that things are being done to the best of everyone’s ability and with their best interests in mind.
 Transparency and consistent communication with investors continue to be a key concern.